-CVE Network Protocol: Working Draft
+CVE Network Protocol

-These examples are intended to give you the flavor of what we are doing.
-This list is not complete nor is it written in stone.
 Some of these items are really local client commands, not network protocol commands.
 For each command we need to ask: does it need to go the server? and then: which client(s) should the server forward it on to? and then: does it require a reply, and if so, from whom?
 Lastly: for each command, does it require that the server remember the state change and store it in a database?

 Every command can be abbreviated by a unique prefix.
 Common commands can be abbreviated with nonunique prefixes.
 Each client avatar has a current default command which executes for lines not beginning with \.